 Does it mean that you don't need a moisturiser when you have oily skin?
 The answer is no because when you have oily skin doesn't mean you have hydrated skin.
 Although the sebum can trap the hydration, if there's not enough water, to begin with, it means that your skin is oily but dehydrated.
 You can look for products with ingredients such as hyaluronic acid, glycerin, urea or AHA that can help attract moisture as your skin provides the oil to trap them in.

 SOMEBYMI AHA BHA PHA 30 days Miracle Cream

 Having Centella Asiatica extract, Glycerin, Water and Niacinamide on their top five ingredients list makes them a great option for anyone with oily and dehydrated skin.
 These ingredients are powerful humectants that attracts water, while at the same time can also help control sebum production.

 Our skin loses most moisture at night

-When you often feel your skin is dry and flaky the next morning, it signals that your moisturiser is not effective enough on retaining moisture.
-You can try layer your moisturiser on top of another sleeping mask or facial oil.
+When you often feel your skin is dry and flaky the following day, it signals that your moisturiser is not effective enough on retaining moisture.
+You can try to layer your moisturiser on top of another sleeping mask or facial oil.
 This more occlusive product will help your skin stay hydrated and moist throughout the night.

-Librarian Tip: Get yourself a humidifier to keep the moisture level in the air high especially for your beauty sleep.
+Librarian Tip: Get yourself a humidifier to keep the moisture level in the air high, especially for your beauty sleep.
 As we mentioned, our skin is prone to dehydration throughout the night.
 When the air is humid, your moisturiser with humectant can help attract moisture from the environment to hydrate your skin.
-It can be a great long-term investment for your skin.
+It can be an excellent long-term investment for your skin.